tonis95/CoffeeBeanz/README.md

 # CoffeeBeans
 CSCI 466 group project

-Project that entails creating a functioning ecommerce website using mainly PHP, Javascript, and SQL.
+Project that entails creating a functioning ecommerce website using mainly PHP, SQL, HTML and CSS.
 The website allows allows users to make purchases of a variety of coffee beans.
 With the option of making an account to view order status.